 “I like the second option for this water science experiment,” Mr. Grow said.
 “I know it skips one step in the process, but this way I’ll be able to supply each science group with the materials they need.”

 Interdisciplinary Ocean Waves Activity

 “Once kids finish their engineering design activity,” Ms. Sneed said, “you may want to tie in some ELA.
 I notice that the standards document suggests some opinion writing.”

 “Hey, that’s a great idea!
 Kids could write argumentative paragraphs about which solution works best.”

 As Ms. Sneed looked at her student teacher’s beaming face, she recognized a bit of herself.
-Yes, teaching could be a fun and fulfilling endeavor.
+Yes, teaching physical science could be a fun and fulfilling endeavor.

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.